 To have an idea why this port become so popular, look at these two photos.
-The one on the right was taken with Lineage’s stock camera app.
+The one on the left was taken with Lineage’s stock camera app.
 The one on the right was taken with Google Camera:

 Using the Google Camera port with stable settings meant better photos with better dynamic range and details.